practicingruby/sandal.github.com/_posts/2012-05-01-the-right-kind-of-people.md

 business that cannot be gained through embracing the consumer mindset.

 A business must be profitable to survive, but in order to truly thrive, it needs to be in tune with its customers.
-This is a whole lot easier to do when you choose to serve the folks who treat you like a friend instead of a line item on their bank statement.
-Good things happen when you find customers like this and return the favor to them.
+Knowing who your supporters are and listening to them is one of the best ways to keep your spirits high even when times are tough.

 ---